-Welcome to Forgotten Jets, my massively time-consuming obession with old military jets from the 1940s to 60s.
-What I'm attempting to do here is match up operational histories and photos with individual serial/bureau numbers, which is just as difficult as you might imagine (if not a million times more so).
+Welcome to Forgotten Jets, my massively time-consuming obession with old military jets (and props!) from the 1940s to 70s.
+What I'm attempting to do here is match up operational histories with individual serial/bureau numbers, which is just as difficult as you might imagine (if not a million times more so).

 What's new here...